IT Reuse and recycling

 We recommend reformatting your device and removing all your data before dropping it off in the Household Reuse and Recycling Centre.
 Any mobile phones donated will need to have their Apple, Google and iCloud accounts removed.
 Don’t worry, we wipe all data as part of our standard practice.
 If you donate it through the Digital Inclusion Scheme or we sell it in one of Reuse Shops, you can be assured we will securely delete any remaining data.

-Go to our Digital Inclusion Scheme section.
-Businesses can call 0117 440 6681 or fill in this form and we can collect desktop computers, laptops, phones, tablets, routers, switches and servers, networking equipment, monitors (minimum 24” and in working condition) and boxed unused toners for free.
+We provide an IT Asset Disposal service for businesses, where we collect, securely wipe and reuse desktop computers, laptops, phones, tablets, routers, switches and servers, networking equipment monitors (minimum 24” and in working condition) and boxed unused toners.
 This is subject to eligibility criteria (for example computers/laptops must not be older than five years).

 Through our Reuse Shops, at the Household Reuse and Recycling Centres, we divert good condition items from the waste stream.
 These include laptops and other electronic items at our Avonmouth and Hartcliffe Way Reuse Shops.